GramGra07/StateMachineFTC/README.md

 Specifically for FTC, things like PIDF control and other motor controls require the loop to constantly be running.
 FTC sample code almost never uses the while(opModeIsActive()) loop, but instead just programs it linearly.
 For younger teams as well, this is a way to make it easier to understand and program the autonomous architecture.

+FTC's basic autonomous using encoder drive uses just linear code and while loops waiting for the motors to complete running to their positions before starting the next step.
+The State Machine allows us to do this directly in the code, without using while loops much or at all.

 ### Why use a State Machine?

 The architecture of the state machine allows for an easier and simplified way to move the robot